Deploy your Laravel app via Bitbucket pipelines and envoyer

 The deployment script requires the following folder structure on the web hosting in order to work:

-During each deployment, the .env file and the storage folder are referenced into the current build folder via symlinks.
 Additionally a symlink current will be created (or updated) in the deployment folder, which points to the latest build folder.

 To always point the webserver to the latest release, just create a symlink, that points on the current symlink (e.g. cool_website.com -> cool_website_staging/current/public.
-You donĀ“t need to edit it during deployment.
+You don“t need to edit it during deployment.
 It will always point to the latest release.

 This package has the following requirements: